When it’s time for your child to do a writing assignment, how does it go?

 An important factor to take into account is your child’s age.
 For example, a second grader might use the same adjective over and over, and that’s OK.
 But if it’s still happening in late grade school, then it can be a concern.

 When kids have trouble with writing, it doesn’t mean that they’re not smart or that they’re lazy.
 It also doesn’t mean they’re not interested in writing.
 A lot of kids who struggle are trying as hard as they can.
 They just need more and better support to improve.

 Sometimes kids struggle because they haven’t been taught important writing skills in school.
 Many kids learn best when teachers fully explain and show them how to write.
-This includes more difficult skills, like how to organize a research paper.
+This includes harder skills like how to organize a research paper.
 But it also means showing kids the basics, like when to use a comma or a period.

 Some kids have specific challenges that can cause trouble with writing.
 For example, you may have heard of written expression disorder.
 This term refers to a difficulty with organizing and expressing thoughts in writing.

-Another common learning challenge is dyslexia, which involves reading.
-You might be surprised that trouble with reading can cause difficulties with writing.
-But reading and writing are language skills that work together.
+trouble with reading.
+Reading difficulties can cause trouble with writing.
+That’s because reading and writing are language skills that work together.

-Struggling with writing can make kids feel like they’re not smart.
-This can take a toll on their self-esteem.
+Remember that struggling with any skill can make kids feel like they’re not smart.
 And it can be especially frustrating for kids who want to write but have trouble with it.